 - A highly scalable business model

-Boston Omaha is small, and mostly unknown, but could be a multi-bagger over the next decade(s).
+Boston Omaha is small, and mostly unknown, but could become a multi-bagger over the next decade(s).
 The business model is based on capital allocations, where the underlying businesses and managers are given a lot of autonomy.
 In many ways, it resembles both the organization and the mentality of Berkshire Hathaway.
 Boston Omaha even has an insurance unit, even though the float is not significant.

 Because of its small size, long runway, short history, and good reinvestment opportunities, we look at the stock as a call option.
-The management still has a lot to prove, and the company has up until the third quarter of 2020 been operating at a loss.
+The management has a lot to prove, and the company has up until the third quarter of 2020 been operating at a loss.

 Boston Omaha can become a true compounder: